LegoCylon/Relinq/README.md

   * [Union](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable.union?view=netframework-4.7.2)

 [Average](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable.average?view=netframework-4.7.2) and [Sum](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable.sum?view=netframework-4.7.2) weren't implemented because they have a ton of overloads, were outside my original use case, and can be implemented in terms of [Aggregate](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable.aggregate?view=netframework-4.7.2).

+# To Do
+  * [ ] Update all enumerators to support indexers where possible
+  * [ ] Update all tests to support all enumerables